-12. Very few African countries have an energy supply that is stable, reliable, accessible and affordable; and most are heavily reliant on biomass.
+12. Very few African countries have an energy supply that is stable, reliable, accessible and affordable, and most are heavily reliant on biomass.
 Africa needs to step up efforts to reduce dependence on biomass - one of the drivers of deforestation.
-Emerging energy technologies enable more affordable, accessible and environmentally friendly energy supply from renewable sources.
+Emerging energy technologies enable renewable sources to offer a more affordable, accessible, and environmentally friendly energy supply.
 The present section looks at a few emerging energy technologies that Africa should seriously consider and pursue - noting that renewable energy has lower life cycle greenhouse gas emissions than conventional fossil fuels.
 For example, life cycle greenhouse gas emissions from solar photovoltaic and wind energy are 4 and 1.5 per cent, respectively.
-The use of such technologies plays an essential role in reaching the goal of reducing greenhouse gas emissions and mitigating climate change.
+Such technologies play an essential role in reducing greenhouse gas emissions and mitigating climate change.

-3 E/2018/50/Rev.1.
+&lt;sup>3 E/2018/50/Rev.1.
 ST/ESA/370 (Executive summary).

-4 Fifty-second session of the Conference of African Ministers of Finance, Planning and Economic Development, Marrakech, Morocco, 25 and 26 March 2019.
+&lt;sup>4 Fifty-second session of the Conference of African Ministers of Finance, Planning and Economic Development, Marrakech, Morocco, 25 and 26 March 2019.

-5 Thomas Bruckner and others, "Energy systems", in Climate Change 2014: Mitigation of Climate Change - Contribution of Working Group III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, The Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report (Cambridge, United Kingdom and New York, Cambridge University Press, 2014).
+&lt;sup>5 Thomas Bruckner and others, "Energy systems", in Climate Change 2014: Mitigation of Climate Change - Contribution of Working Group III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, The Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report (Cambridge, United Kingdom and New York, Cambridge University Press, 2014).